Beilis affair: In culture

 The Beilis case inspired the major Jewish prose writer of the early 20th century, Sholem Aleichem, to write the novel Blood Jest.
 The work was completed on January 7, 1913, before the trial began.
 During the Beilis trial, Fyodor Sologub wrote The Eerie Lullaby, in which he condemned both the true murderers of the child and the trial's organizers, using such objectivist tones that readers could interpret the work as either a justification of the murder or a vile provocation.

-The first documentary film, based on the private investigations of I. Krasovsky and S. Brazul-Brushkovsky, was shot by cinematographer Vladimir Dobrzhansky for the Kyiv cinema Express owned by Yu.
+The first documentary film, based on the private investigations of I. Krasovsky and S. Brazul-Brushkovsky, was shot by cinematographer Vladimir Dobrzhansky for the Kiev cinema Express owned by Yu.
 Shantser.
 The film was shown in August 1912 at private screenings and abroad.
 Another documentary was produced by the Pathé Brothers' company.
 Released in 1913, it was banned in Russia.

-Concurrently with the documentaries, during the trial, director Iosif Soifer began filming a feature film, Mysteries of Kyiv, or the Beilis Trial.
+Concurrently with the documentaries, during the trial, director Iosif Soyfer began filming a feature film, Mysteries of Kyiv, or the Beilis Trial.
 The film was sold abroad and screened in various countries in Western Europe and the United States.

-After the revolution, in 1917, Nikolai Breshko-Breshkovsky directed another feature film, Vera Cheberyak.
+After the revolution, in 1917, Nikolay Breshko-Breshkovsky directed another feature film, Vera Cheberyak.

 In 1968, the feature film The Fixer based on Bernard Malamud's novel of the same name, dedicated to the Beilis case, was released in the United States.

 In 1993, director Grigory Ilugdin produced the documentary The Long Night of Menachem Beilis.
-In 2003, director Alexander Muratov produced the documentary Arnold Margolin – An Outstanding Ukrainian and Jew.
+In 2003, director Oleksandr Muratov produced the documentary Arnold Margolin – An Outstanding Ukrainian and Jew.

 The theme was also reflected in late 20th-century fiction.
 In addition to The Fixer, other novels addressed the Beilis case, such as Gely Ryabov's The Pale Horse of the Jew Beilis.